 Worried about the cost?
 No need.
 If you don’t have the resources to hire a digital advertiser to manage the accounts, you can go with the set-it-and-forget-it method.
 You simply create a few ads (general targeting or retargeting), set a budget with which you’re comfortable, and leave it.
 Peek in every so often to ensure you turn off dud ads.

-The inclusion of social media in your marketing strategy can help decrease costs.
-According to Hubspot, 84 percent of marketers were able to increase their traffic with only 6 hours of effort.
+According to Hubspot, 84 percent of marketers were able to increase their traffic with only 6 hours of paid social media efforts.
 There are several ways to harness social media and stretch your dollar:

 - Content sharing: Demonstrate knowledge of your industry by publishing relevant articles on your website.
 Use Facebook or Twitter as a means of distributing your articles to your audience.
 If successful, you can save a lot of money by cutting traditional marketing options – such as radio, newspaper, magazines or direct mail – from your strategy.

-- Social media advertising: If you do any sort of advertising, you need to include social media advertising in your strategy—specifically on Facebook and Instagram.
-You’re guaranteed a return on investment and have numerous targeting opportunities that will allow you to glean additional insights on your audience.
-Costs are low.
+- Boosting performers: If any of your organic content is performing well - throw $10-$20 at is as a boosted post to see if you can expand your reach.
+You’re guaranteed a wider audience and that will allow you to glean additional insights into your potential patient market.
+Plus, costs are low.
 A Lyfe Marketing study found that social media had the lowest CPM (cost per thousand customers) at $2.50.

 - Analyze success.
 Repeat: One of my favorite things about social media marketing is that I can access analytics to find out what’s performing and why.
-You can easily cut costs by optimizing your ad performance.
+You can easily cut costs by optimizing your ad performance and focusing in on the posts or ads that are performing well, without wasting money on ads that are clearly not converting.

 Reason 4: Brand Legitimacy